 Synchronous with the theme of the TUF, the card does not skimp on features like Dual BIOS, Flow-through design, and metal backplate inclusion.
 The card also features an extra HDMI port, taking the total display output count to 5, for people with a lot of monitors.
 The TUF also has ventilation holes on the backplate which allow one of the three fans to direct air through the heatsink directly to improve heat dissipation.

 Overall, the ASUS TUF is a very decent option when it comes to the RTX 3060 Ti AIB variants.
 ASUS has kept most of the key features alive in the TUF as well, and the only drawback on the card seems to be the limited RGB implementation.
 However, overclocking on the card can be a hit-or-miss scenario as well since it may be power limited due to the fact that it only features a single 8-pin power connector.
 Keeping that aside, this is a well-built budget option from ASUS.
+All in all, it is the best value RTX 3060 Ti on our list.

 5. Gigabyte Gaming OC RTX 3060 Ti